Ovyerus/bandsnatch/README.md

-Besides these options, you can also use environment variables with the option name in `SCREAMING_SNAKE_CASE`, prefixed with `BS_`, so that if set up correctly you can just run `bs` and have it automatically download your collection to the folder you want.
+Besides these options, you can also use environment variables with the option name in `SCREAMING_SNAKE_CASE`, prefixed with `BS_`, so that if set up correctly you can just run `bandsnatch` and have it automatically download your collection to the folder you want.

 ### Exmaple